An Arlington community where all have homes, are financially stable, and thrive.

 Arlington Thrive is the only organization in Arlington County, Virginia that provides same-day, emergency financial assistance to County residents who experience sudden financial crisis such as temporary unemployment or illness.
 Most clients are the working poor, elderly and disabled people on a fixed income, and the homeless and formerly homeless who need Arlington Thrive’s funds as a “safety net” until they are able to get back on firmer financial footing.
 Arlington Thrive’s clients are among Arlington County’s most vulnerable residents.
 Families with children are given the highest priority, and one-third of the individuals served by Arlington Thrive are children.

-With four part-time staff and 34 volunteers, Arlington Thrive serves over 5000 clients every year.
+With three staff members and a dedicated group of 30 volunteers, Arlington Thrive serves over 5000 clients every year.
 The two main assistance programs are the Daily Emergency Financial Assistance program and the Carter-Jenkinson Housing Assistance program.
 The Daily Program, budgeted at $345,000 annually, employs trained volunteers who fulfill requests from Arlington County and private social service caseworkers (see Our Partners, below) on behalf of their clients.
 The Carter-Jenkinson Housing Assistance program, budgeted at $320,000 annually is used exclusively to prevent the eviction of families and individuals.
 Recipients must be referred by County social workers.

 Arlington County Department of Human Services,